 Should a potential Learner not have a Grade 12 certificate, it is advised that the Learner do the intro Skills Development Programme Level 1 before attempting further studies.

-Please contact us for more information regarding the specific requirements for each ECD qualification.
+Please view our enrolment forms for the specific entry requirements for each qualification or alternatively contact us for more information regarding the specific requirements for each ECD qualification.

 Work with families and communities to support Early Childhood Development.